tromp/cuckoo/README.md

 Memory-wise, it uses N/2 bits to maintain a subset of all edges (potential cycle edges) and N additional bits (or N/2^k bits with corresponding slowdown) to trim the subset in a series of edge trimming rounds.
-This is the phase that takes the vast majority of (latency dominated) runtime.
+This is the phase that takes the vast majority of (latency dominated) runtime, at least on CPUs (On GPUs, edge trimming is about 5x faster).

-Once the subset is small enough, an algorithm inspired by Cuckoo Hashing is used to recognise all cycles, and recover those of the right length.
+Once the subset is small enough, an algorithm inspired by Cuckoo Hashing is used to recognise all cycles, and recover those of the right length (This final phase may not benefit from GPUs).

 The runtime of a single proof attempt on a high end x86 is 5.5min/GB single-threaded, or 1.5min/GB for 8 threads.

-I claim that this implementation is a reasonably optimal Cuckoo miner, secondly, that trading off memory for running time, as implemented in tomato_miner.h, incurs at least one order of magnitude extra slowdown, and finally, that cuda_miner.cu is a reasonably optimal GPU miner.
+I claim that this implementation is a reasonably optimal Cuckoo miner, secondly, that trading off memory for running time, as implemented in tomato_miner.h, incurs at least one order of magnitude extra slowdown, and finally, that a combination of cuda_miner.cu and cuckoo_miner.h is a reasonably optimal hybrid  miner.
-The latter runs about twice as fast on an NVIDA GTX 980 as on a 4-core 8-thread Intel Core-i7 CPU.
+The latter runs almost 5x faster on an NVIDA GTX 980 plus Intel Core-i7 CPU, than on the latter alone.
 To that end, I offer the following bounties:

 CPU Speedup Bounty